TL;DR

 - You Notice a Symptom: You develop a new health concern, for example, persistent knee pain or a lump that needs investigating.

-- You See a GP: Your journey almost always begins with a GP.
+- You See a GP: Your journey usually begins with a GP.
 Many modern PMI policies now include a 24/7 virtual GP service.
 This allows you to get a video consultation within hours, from the comfort of your home, bypassing the wait for a face-to-face NHS GP appointment.

 - Choose Your Specialist and Hospital: This is a key benefit.
 Your insurer will provide a list of approved specialists and high-quality private hospitals in their network.
 You can research the consultants' experience and choose a hospital that is convenient for you.
 You are in control.

-- Get Authorisation: Your insurer provides you with an authorisation number, confirming that the consultation and any initial tests are covered.
+- Get Authorisation: Your insurer provides you with an authorisation number, confirming that the consultation and any initial tests may be covered.

 - Book Your Appointment: You can now call the specialist's secretary or the private hospital directly to book an appointment.
 This is often available within a matter of days.